TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/Loading.md

 ```lua
 function Loading(Scope: Scope): (props: LoadingProperties) -> Frame
 ```
-Initializes the Loading component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an animated component to display whilst something else loads.

 ## Default Syntax